rust-lang/book/second-edition/nostarch/chapter19.md

 The type alias helps in two ways: this is easier to write *and* it gives us a consistent interface across all of `std::io`.
-Because it’s an alias, it is just another `Result<T, E>`, which means we can use any methods that work on `Result<T, E>` with it, and special syntax like `?`.
+Because it’s an alias, it is just another `Result<T, E>`, which means we can use any methods that work on `Result<T, E>` with it, as well as special syntax like `?`.

-### The Never Type, `!`, that Never Returns
+### The `!` Never Type that Never Returns

-Rust has a special type named `!`.
-In type theory lingo, it’s called the *empty type*, because it has no values.
-We prefer to call it the *never type*.
-The name describes what it does: it stands in the place of the return type when a function will never return.
+Rust has a special type named `!` that’s known in type theory lingo as the *empty type*, because it has no values.
+We prefer to call it the *never type*, because it stands in the place of the return type when a function will never return.
 For example:

 ```
 fn bar() -> ! {